 The final part of the course (3 weeks) will be dedicated to writing a literature review on a specialized topic.
-Students can choose their favourite topic related to all the issues that have been raised in part 1 and 2.
+Students can choose their favourite topic related to all the issues that have been raised in parts 1 and 2.

-This critical appraisal may be
+This critical appraisal will be

 There will be regular feedback sessions and feedback from the tutor(s).